j-resilient/AA_Questions/README.md

 # AA_Questions
-An application to create and manage a database of students questions.
+Second SQL project from App Academy: an application to create and manage a database of students questions.
 It tracks questions, replies to questions, replies to replies, and question likes.
 Uses Ruby, Rspec, and SQLite.
 ## To run